• Home

 Jack Gantos

-In 1971, Jack Gantos was an aspiring writer looking for adventure, cash for college, and a way out of a dead-end job.
+In 1971, Jack Gantos was looking for adventure, cash for college, and a way out of a dead-end job.
 For 10,000 dollars, he agreed to sail a boat loaded with hashish from the Virgin Islands to NYC.
 But federal agents were waiting.
-Gantos was caught and sentenced to serve up to six years in prison.
+He was caught and sentenced to 6 years in prison.
+This is the story of how he turned his life around and became a writer.

 Picture